AriFordsham/GHCWiki/building/sync-all.md

-# sync-all: operations over all GHC repositories at once
+**Note**: This page is here mostly for historical reasons.
+A GHC tree used to consist of multiple independent  repositories.
+The `sync-all` script let you operate over them all at once.
+It is still present in the root directory of the tree, but since all [repositories](repositories) have been turned into git submodules, you normally don't need it anymore.
+See [git working conventions](working-conventions/git) and [git submodules](working-conventions/git/submodules) for the new submodule workflow.

-A GHC tree consists of [multiple repositories](repositories).
-The `sync-all` Perl script lets you operate over them all at once.
-It is in the root directory of the tree.
+### sync-all: operations over all GHC repositories at once

 The full documentation for `sync-all` is found by using the `--help` option: